How to test, diagnose HP PC computers

 - Repairs with third-party HP PC repair centres / local repairers (eg PC computer repair shops).
 These third-party HP repair centres are not owned nor supervised by HP.
 They are independent local businesses.

 Possibly a third option is asking your employer’s company IT department who may have in-house IT employees to assist you first.

 If your laptop has water damages, unfortunately, HP (and all other manufacturers) cannot repair water damaged laptops.
 We’ll explain further below.

 HP do not have any retail stores in Australia for you to visit, unlike Apple store, Microsoft and Samsung stores.

-The only option for you to get repairs by HP is to send it off to one of their official HP repair service centres.
+The only option for you to get repairs by HP is to send it off to one of their official HP repair service centres (if they even have one in Australia).
 This means turn-around time is weeks away, if not months.

 There are third-party HP computer repair centres / stores just about everywhere in Sydney.
 Third-party local HP computer repair centres, together with their network of local suppliers, can serve customers in every corner.

 Of course, our store Safemode Computer Service is one.
 We have been repairing HP computers, PCs, laptops since 2004.